Sargam-Mishra95/supermart-billing-service/README.md

 mvn spring-boot:run

-### How to create test report
-mvn clean test
-After the tests are complete, the JaCoCo report will be generated in the target/s

 ### How to Test Supermart-billing-service and generate test report

+Using POSTMAN or Browser you can hit the endpoints of supermart-billing-service. swagger-endpoint - http://localhost:8080/swagger-ui/index.html

 After maven clean install jacoco report can be found at the path - target->jacoco-report->index.html->rightclick->open with browser->select any broswer to view the report

-Using POSTMAN or Browser you can hit the endpoints of supermart-billing-service. swagger-endpoint - http://localhost:8080/swagger-ui/index.html

 ## Dependencies